 - 5.1 Should Ofgem decide to proceed to a formal investigation, it will write to the person being investigated providing as full details as possible of the allegations and of the focus of the investigation.
-However, Ofgem will not do so if it considers that written notice would be likely to result in the investigation being frustrated. - 5.2 Where Ofgem does provide written notice, it will include a provisional timeline for the key steps of the investigation, which may alter as the investigation progresses, and provide a contact point (usually from Ofgem's Enforcement Team), whose details will be provided, for further details or updates on the progress of the investigation. - 5.3 In investigations into possible breaches of REMIT requirements, Ofgem may not know the identity of the perpetrator or may be looking into market circumstances at the outset of the investigation rather than investigating a particular person.
-In those circumstances, Ofgem will give an indication of the nature and subject matter of its investigation to those who are required to provide information to assist with the investigation. - 5.4 Where appropriate, Ofgem will update the person under investigation on the progress of the investigation on a quarterly basis.
-Additional updates can be provided by the Ofgem contact on request. - 5.5 In all cases Ofgem will update a party under investigation of the action that we propose to take, which may include issuing a Statement of Case.
+However, Ofgem will not do so if it considers that providing written notice would be likely to result in the investigation being frustrated.
+Where Ofgem does provide written notice, it will provide a contact point, whose details will be provided, for further details or updates on the progress of the investigation. - 5.2 In investigations into possible breaches of REMIT requirements, Ofgem may not know the identity of the perpetrator or may be looking into market circumstances at the outset of the investigation rather than investigating a particular person.
+In those circumstances, Ofgem will give an indication of the nature and subject matter of its investigation to those who are required to provide information to assist with the investigation. - 5.3 Where appropriate, Ofgem will update the person under investigation on the progress of the investigation on a quarterly basis.
+Additional updates can be provided by the Ofgem contact on request. - 5.4 In all cases Ofgem will update a party under investigation of the action that we propose to take, which may include issuing a Statement of Case.
 Where Ofgem has provided written notice of an investigation to a person and later decides to discontinue the investigation without any intention to take further action, it will confirm this to the person concerned as soon as it considers that it is appropriate to do so, bearing in mind the circumstances of the case.